nfcharles/clj-ais/README.md

 # ais

-clj-ais is a library for decoding ais sentences.
+clj-ais is a library for decoding ais messages.
 It was designed with reference to the following document http://catb.org/gpsd/AIVDM.html#IMO236 and tested against the following online decoder -- which support a subset of message types -- http://rl.se/aivdm.
-Also, integration tests were performed against http://fossies.org/linux/gpsd/test/sample.aivdm, which contains an exhastive list of ais sentences and their decoded values.
-Only a subset of sentences have integration test.
+Also, integration tests were performed against http://fossies.org/linux/gpsd/test/sample.aivdm, which contains an exhastive list of ais messages and their decoded values.

 #### Supported Types